ldanilek/convex_plays/README.md

 6. Allow click-and-drag to move pieces, not just clicks.
 7. Write unit tests.
 8. Allow multiple active games, open or private, a.k.a.
 "Play with Friends"
+9. Add other games, like Checkers, Backgammon, Pokemon, etc.